Dear People of Saints James and Andrew,

 9. How do I sign up?

-Every Sunday, a new form will be made available on our website.
-Here is the sign up form for April 25.
+There is a form for each upcoming Sunday listed on our website.
+Here are the sign up forms for upcoming Sundays.
 You can also sign up by calling the office and speaking to our Parish Administrator.
 He will ask you a series of questions and submit your sign up form on your behalf.
 Sign up will be on a first come, first serve basis.
 If there are requests beyond the number who can be accommodated in a given week, those people will be given priority in subsequent weeks.

 10. How will I get a worship leaflet?